-Note that I will also contribute to the forums, often to try to clarify arguments and prod further thought and replies.
+Note that I will also contribute to the forums to (1) clarify arguments, (2) prod further thought and replies, and (3) steer them back on track to answer the questions I originally posted if they go too far into the weeds.
 I encourage you to reply to my posts...
 I will be respectful of your point of view regardless of your background in biology.